The Advisory Board of the Empowerment Program for Refugee Women*

 This advisory board brings together people who are active in various networks, who engage for many goals and topics.
 Like this, there is also the possibility for exchange of experiences and networking within the program.

 The board members read the applications that filia receives for the calls for proposals and they make a preliminary selection.
 During a weekend meeting in Hamburg, they discuss the applications and finally decide which should receive funding.
-This recommendation reaches filia’s general board of trustees to confirm.
-When groups or organizations that board members are themselves actively involved in apply for funding, they resign from scoring these applications and leave the room when they are discussed.
+When groups or organizations that board members are themselves actively involved in apply for funding, they resign from scoring these applications.

 Further developing participatory, intersectional grantmaking